IBM/paxapi/source/includes/dynamicreportapi.md

-# Dynamic Report API function
+# Dynamic Report API functions

 Dynamic Report functions can be used to interact with Dynamic Report worksheets.